imixs/imixs-docker/hadoop/README.md

 # imixs/hadoop

 The Docker Image 'imixs/hadoop' provides a Docker image to setup a single node hadoop clust.
 This container can be used to test the hadoop WebHDFS Rest API.
-The image is based on the [official openjdk:8 Docker image](https://hub.docker.com/r/_/openjdk/).
+The image is based on the [official openjdk:8 Docker image](https://hub.docker.com/r/_/openjdk/) and was inspired from [athlinks/hadoop](https://hub.docker.com/r/athlinks/hadoop/).

 The 'imixs/hadoop' provides the following features:

 ## Features
-* inherit form officeal openJDK
+* inherit form official openJDK
 * runs hadoop with OpenJDK 8
 * starts a single node hadoop cluster
 * support WebHDFS Rest API
 * installation path: /opt/hadoop
-* linux user: imixs
+* linux user: hduser
+* data volume /data/hdfs/

+**NOTE:**
-The Imixs-hadoop system is typically protected from external access.
+This Docker image is for test purpose only.
+The container should only run in a system environment protected from external access.
 For that reason no kerberos security module is part of this image.

 ## WebHDFS – Rest API

 Apache Hadoop provides a high performance native protocol for accessing HDFS.
 While this is great for Hadoop applications running inside a Hadoop cluster, external applications typically need to connect to HDFS from the outside.
-Usining the native HDFS protocol means installing Hadoop and a Java binding with those applications.
+Using the native HDFS protocol means installing Hadoop and a Java binding with those applications.
 To access the hadoop cluster without these libraries a standard RESTful mechanism, called WebHDFS can be used.
 As part of this, WebHDFS takes advantages of the parallelism that a Hadoop cluster offers.
 Further, WebHDFS retains the security that the native Hadoop protocol offers.
 It also fits well into the overall strategy of providing web services access to all Hadoop components.
 Read also the official documentation of the Hadoop [WebHDFS REST API](https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-hdfs/WebHDFS.html).